 In my opinion, assuming my supposition is true, the value will truly be “inflated” in that I would expect it to collapse when they fall on their faces with unhappy list owners complaining about all the garbage addresses on their lists, and the resulting lower “open rates” and significantly higher “bounce and unsubscribe rates” — not to mention the “increase in [their] monthly fees.”

-As a legitimate email publisher who makes it much easier to unsubscribe from my lists than to subscribe, I’m irritated at Mailchimp’s irresponsible action because it harms legitimate email publishers — and anyone with an email address who is victimized by scammers and pranksters taking advantage of set up without following well-established best practices.
+As a legitimate email publisher who makes it much easier to unsubscribe from my lists than to subscribe, I’m irritated at Mailchimp’s irresponsible action because it harms legitimate email publishers — and anyone with an email address who is victimized by scammers and pranksters taking advantage of setups that don’t follow well-established best practices.

 For the record, no: I don’t use, and have never recommended, Mailchimp.
 I think the ESP I use, AWeber, is currently the best in the business, and that’s who I’d recommend if you’re fleeing Mailchimp now.